penderact13/coconutscript/README.md

 AKA Colon Script.
 Still in development, and still working on a compiler, but this is all I've made.
-Coconut Script is inspired by C++ and scratch.mit.edu
+Coconut Script is inspired by C++ and scratch.mit.edu Planning for the compiler to first be made in GoLang, then maybe 2.0 in C++ or Rust.
 # Update Log
 2025/05/26 <br>
 Release <br>